 "to leap, to burst forth".

-TIES m Dutch
+Ties m Dutch

-Diminutive of MATTHIJS
+Diminutive of Matthijs

 as well as Dutch names beginning with the Germanic element theud

 Ward 1 m English

 From an occupational surname for a watchman, derived from Old English weard

-WILL m English
+Will m English

-Short form of WILLIAM
+Short form of William

 and other names beginning with Will

 .
 A famous bearer is American actor Will Smith (1968-), whose full name is Willard.